timtadh/gopkgr/README.md

     goenv getpkg -o pkg.tar.gz github.com/username/repo
     tar tzf pkg.tar.gz ## check that it is what you want

+Make and install a tarball from a go-gettable url.
+This will put the tarball into `<projects>/deps`.
+It will be named
+`echo <url>.tar.gz | sed 's/\//-/g'`

+    goenv get github.com/username/repo

 # Comments

 Please let me know via email or github issues.
 There are many improvements I